Turning 65 - The Most Common Questions

 • Your Initial Enrollment Period (IEP) to apply for Medicare Part A only, or both Parts A & B, spans 7-months (see image).
 3 months before, the month of, and 3 months after your birthday month.

-• However, Social Security allows you to submit an application in the 4 months prior to your birthday month (yes, 4 months prior).
+• Social Security allows you to submit an enrollment application in the 3 months prior to your birthday month (SSA no longer allows an application 4 months prior, unless you’re also signing up for Social Security benefits).

 • Start dates are always the 1st of the month.
 See the image about when Part A & B start, depending on when you submit the application.